 Promoting a brand used to involve paying a celebrity to endorse it.
-While this arrangement is still true to a degree, audiences are more interested in seeing their favorite social media superstar become a brand ambassador.
-No longer does a supermodel or celebrity hold interest like they once used to.
+While this is still true to a degree, audiences are more interested in seeing their favorite social media superstar become a brand ambassador.
+No longer does a supermodel or celebrity hold people’s interest like they once used to.
 You need the right influencer for your campaign.

 Now, marketing strategies are more likely to use a social media star as the latest face of a brand or a cause.
 The reasoning behind this shift is fairly straightforward: Social media personalities have thousands and sometimes millions of people following them.
 Those social media personalities are known as influencers; and marketing efforts seek to harness their promotional power.